randlabs/myalgo-connect-homepage/docs/getting-started/myalgo-connect-api.md

 ]
 ```

 If the user closes the popup, Promise will be rejected with an error message.
-These cases need to be handled by the application being developed.
+These cases need to be handled by the application.

 ## signTransaction()

 Allows you to send Algorand transaction(s) to MyAlgo Connect to be signed by the user.
 Transactions will be validated against our own set of validations and then for the AlgoSDK, just in case some transaction fails, the whole set of transactions will be rejected.

-#### Fingerprint
+#### Signature and types

 ```jsx
 export type Address = string;